 The following four broad areas give an overview of the range of needs that are planned for.
 Individual children often have needs that cut across all these areas and their needs may change over time.
 For example, speech, language and communication needs can also be a feature of a number of other areas of SEND, and children and young people with an Autistic Spectrum Disorder (ASD) may have needs across all areas, including particular sensory requirements.
-A detailed assessment of need ensures that the full range of an individual's needs is identified, not simply the primary need.
 The support provided to an individual is based on as full an understanding of their particular strengths and needs as possible.
-The school seeks to address them all, using well-evidenced interventions targeted at their areas of difficulty.
+The school seeks to address them all, using interventions targeted at the areas of difficulty.